walder/Skynet-IADS/README.md

 Some modern SAM radars have a greater detection range than older EW Radars, e.g. the S-300PS 64H6E (160 km) vs EWR 55G6 (120 km).

 Nice to know:
-Terrain elevation around a EW radar will create blinds spots, allowing low and fast movers to penetrate radar networks through valleys.
+Terrain elevation around an EW radar will create blinds spots, allowing low and fast movers to penetrate radar networks through valleys.

 ##  Power Sources
 By default Skynet IADS will run without having to add power sources.
 You can add 0-n power sources to SAM units, EW radars and command centers.